SARA Nature Parks

 Education is a key component of SARA's Nature Based Park Program.
 SARA frequently hosts events, educational programs and guided walks at our park properties.
 For a listing of upcoming events and programs visit our event calendar.

-The Helton-San Antonio River Nature Park is a 98-acre park owned and operated by the San Antonio River Authority.
+The John William Helton San Antonio River Nature Park is a 98-acre park owned and operated by the San Antonio River Authority.

 The river access point of this park is currently open for weekend use between the hours of 7:00 a.m. and 8:00 p.m.
 This access point serves as the end point of the Saspamco Paddling trail.

 Wilson County, FM 775 between the San Antonio River at CR 128, outside the community of Calaveras.

 View Helton-San Antonio River Nature Park in a Larger Map

 Branch River park is a 4.2 acre park that links Goliad's historic courthouse square to the San Antonio River, as well as the Angel of Goliad Hike & Bike Trail and the Ferry Street River Access Site.